morganwdavis/freebsd-digitalocean/README.md

 It is possible to reconfigure the FreeBSD instance while running without needing to reboot.
 To restart networking and routing, enter these commands:

 ```
-/usr/local/sbin/digitalocean.sh
+service digitalocean restart

 /etc/rc.d/netif restart && /etc/rd.d/routing restart
 ```

 ## Why I made this
 DigitalOcean's FreeBSD base images do not support ZFS.
-To get it, you have to [roll your own FreeBSD installation](https://github.com/fxlv/docs/blob/master/freebsd/freebsd-with-zfs-digitalocean.md) which is not difficult.
+To get it, you have to [perform your own standard FreeBSD installation](https://github.com/fxlv/docs/blob/master/freebsd/freebsd-with-zfs-digitalocean.md) which is not difficult, and usually preferrable.
+You end up with a ZFS-enabled FreeBSD system, installed just as you want it, with nothing weird added to it.

-The upside, in addition to gaining ZFS, is having a completely stock, pristine FreeBSD system with nothing weird added to it.
-No extra packages, no extra users, and no mysterious files or directories added by the fine folks at DigitalOcean.
-Awesome as they are, we really don't want anyone adding junk to our droplets.

-Using this script, a vanilla FreeBSD droplet can determine its configuration from the DigitalOcean API at boot time.
-That means it gets the latest metadata without needing to reconfigure anything inside the FreeBSD instance.
+You could manually configure your new stock FreeBSD droplet by putting the required networking statements in /etc/rc.conf.
+But that removes the benefits of being able to deploy properly configured droplet clones that have correct, non-conflicting settings.

+I didn't want to use the method DigitalOcean implements for auto-configuration.
+Extra packages of networking support tools and the special *freebsd* user account increase attack surfaces.
+Those packages will require updates at some point.
+They take up disk space, create persistent processes in memory, and steal CPU cycles.

+Even if I didn't need ZFS (e.g., on one of the smaller memory droplets), I'd still want to make the droplet as pristine as possible while keeping the auto-configuration benefits.
+This shell script-based solution does the trick.